datalimited/global-status-estimates/README.md

 `ensemble` contains the superensemble estimate of B/Bmsy.

 ## Caveats

+All estimates are for the average of the last 5 years of data: 2006-2010.

+Any catch-only stock status model is not particularly accurate on a stock-by-stock basis — particularly given that the individual models were not tuned for the unique circumstances of each stock in this case.
+They are best used to determine aggregate status across multiple stocks and only when there is no other option to estimate stock status.

 The training dataset was based on 3 life-history types, and may not be reliable for a wider range of species.

-The ensemble uses the average B/Bmsy estimates from catch-only models  from the last 5 years of catch data.
-In other words: B/Bmsy is estimated using 4 catch-only models.
-These B/Bmsy estimates from the 5 years of data from each model are averaged and then fed into the ensemble model.